 What is heel pain?

 Heel pain is a generic term used for a variety of musculoskeletal conditions affecting the heel, such as plantar fasciitis, heel spurs and Achilles tendonitis and is one of the most common injuries to the foot that podiatrists diagnose and treat.
-The plantar fasciitis component of heel pain can be caused by over stretching the muscular tissue in the arch of the foot and is a common complaint among people of all ages and which can become quite debilitating and prevent you from doing your day to day activities.

 One of the key challenges sufferers face with heel pain and in particular plantar fasciitis is that the injury does not improve with time and complete rest.
 The reason being it’s almost impossible to stay off your feet and not walk.